Guide for Authors

 This should include the manuscript title, abstract, keywords, introduction, material, and methods; Results, Discussion, References. (see below)

-• The text of a manuscript can only be accepted as a Microsoft Word file created with MS Word as a "doc" or "docx" (Times new roman; font 14 for Headings and 12 for text; line space 1.5).
+• The text of a manuscript can only be accepted as a Microsoft Word file created with MS Word as a "doc" or "docx" (Times new roman; size 14 for Headings and 12 for text).
 This file also will include the tables while the figures are uploaded separately.

 Abstract

 A concise and factual abstract is required.
 The abstract should state briefly the purpose of the research, the principal results, and major conclusions.
 An abstract is often presented separately from the article, so it must be able to stand alone.
 For this reason, References should be avoided, but if essential, then cite the author(s) and year(s).
 Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.
-Times New Roman font 12, indented both sides, 250 words maximum
+250 words maximum

 Keywords Immediately after the abstract, provide 5-7 keywords, using American spelling and avoiding general and plural terms and multiple concepts (avoid, for example, 'and', 'of').
 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
 The keywords should be separated by; and will be used for indexing purposes.